 An inclusive transport corridor should consider the interconnection between modes of transport, especially those between active travel and public transport, so as to not disadvantage travellers who do not have access to a car.
-Car availability is generally high in the settlements that would be bypassed in this package, though between approximately 19% and 27% of households in each settlement do not have access to a carxxxvii.
+Car availability is generally high in the settlements considered within this package.
+However, approximately 20% to 30% of households do not have access to a car in some settlements, including Lhanbryde (21%), Fochabers (20%) and Huntly (29%)ii.